vellt/Movies-App-Flutter/README.md

 # Movies App 🎬

 Hi, do you like movies? 😁 Try MoviesApp here.
-There are currently 4 themes in the app. search for your favourite movie and add it to your favourites.
+There are currently 4 themes in the app.
+Search for your favourite movie and add it to your favourites.

 ![visitors](https://visitor-badge.glitch.me/badge?page_id=vellt/Movies-App) ![Web 1280 – 1]( https://img.shields.io/badge/-open%20source-green)